danhjun/ITE-253/README.md

 ### Adding Bulk Users to Organizational Units and Security Groups

 This section provides a guide on how to bulk-add users to Active Directory in specific Organizational Units (OUs) like Accounting, Sales, HR, IT, Research, and Marketing.
-Each user will also receive access to a personal file drive, designated as `J:`, pointing to a file share structured as "Shares/Users/{Username}"

 **Requirements:**
 - PowerShell script execution enabled on your server